 Separate from dealing with the DUI charge, the person may have an immediate license suspension because the person either refused to submit a breath sample or gave a sample of 0.15% blood alcohol content (BAC) or higher.
 Click here for a more detailed description of the Implied Consent Hearing process in South Carolina and how the initial suspension can be challenged.

-Bench Trial for a DUI in Charleston
+Bench Trial for a DUI in South Carolina

 After your arrest for a DUI, you’ll be scheduled for a bench trial, which means you’ll go before a judge and you’ll either plead guilty or have the judge decide the case.
 A person accused of a crime, including a DUI, has a constitutional right to a jury trial.
 We rarely suggest to our clients that they let a judge decide their case.
 Instead, we prefer to have six jurors make the decision of whether you’re guilty.
 So, in most cases, it’s best to request a jury trial.
 After doing so, the initial court date goes away, and the case is put on the court’s jury roster.
 Click here if you’d like more information about what happens immediately after your arrest for DUI such as license suspension, vehicle impoundment, bond hearings, and so on.

-Preparing to Defend Your DUI
+Preparing to Defend Your DUI in South Carolina

-Defending a DUI charge in Charleston, SC or elsewhere requires preparation that includes a complete investigation of all aspects of the arrest.
-For example, there is a “Brady Motion” that forces the prosecution to a turn over to a DUI defense lawyer all the evidence the prosecution intends to use against you.
+Defending a DUI charge in South Carolina requires preparation that includes a complete investigation of all aspects of the arrest.
+For example, there is a “Brady Motion” that forces the prosecution to turn over to a DUI defense lawyer all the evidence the prosecution intends to use against you.
 When we defend DUI’s, we obtain the police report, the in-car video from the police cruiser, and the video from the breathalyzer room.
 Even if you didn’t submit to a breath test, law enforcement’s words and actions in the breathalyzer room can give us valuable evidence.
 There are various other pieces of information we like to review, including subpoenaing the dispatch records from the time of the arrest and the officers’ training records.

 In cases with BAC readings, we challenge the credentials of the breathalyzer, called the DataMaster (DMT) in South Carolina.
 We obtain and review all of the machine’s records to uncover whether the DataMaster malfunctioned during the test.
 Click here to learn some of the ways that a DMT Datamaster test results in South Carolina can be wrong.